 The RazorpayX story

 Traditional business banking is not the most efficient way to manage finances.
-And, several Razorpay merchants told us how suboptimal their business banking experience is.
+Several Razorpay merchants told us how suboptimal their business banking experience is.
 Since we were already spearheading payments, we thought about giving business banking a shot.

 We conducted a survey among 1500+ CxOs and spoke to 400+ merchants to understand their business banking experience.